GSA/digitalgov.gov/content/news/2021/06/2021-06-11-developing-a-data-driven-roadmap.md

 kicker: Data
 title: Developing a Data-Driven Roadmap
 deck:
-summary: Presidential Innovation Fellows and the U.S. Department of Veterans Affairs share how complex organizations can create data-driven roadmaps.
+summary: A Presidential Innovation Fellow working with the U.S. Department of Veterans Affairs shares how complex organizations can create data-driven roadmaps.
 # See all topics at https://digital.gov/topics
 topics:
   - data